 In his role as the Parish Priest, Fr Walshe is officially the proprietor of the Mentone-Parkdale parish's two primary schools.
 His opponents include a number of local parents who object to the church's hypocrisy in having an alleged sex-offender in charge of their child's school.

 Fr Walshe's resignation from his parish is evidently the result of a deal between him and the Melbourne archdiocese.
-For example, in persuading Fr Walshe to resign from his parish, the Melbourne archdiocese could grant him "study leave" (and perhaps some funds).
-Then, officially, Fr Walshe would continue to be a priest of the Melbourne archdiocese while being located elsewhere (probably in Catholic Church accommodation), retaining his rights to the Melbourne priests' superannuation benefits.
+For example, in persuading Fr Walshe to resign from his parish, the Melbourne archdiocese would arrange for Fr Walshe to minister elsewhere, with Fr Walshe retaining his rights to the Melbourne priests' superannuation benefits.

 Now, in 2017, the Melbourne archdiocese is trying to find a new role for Fr John Walshe somewhere.
 Meanwhile, the Walsh problem has shifted to the Brighton East parish, where Walshe is (at present) "residing".
 Stay tuned for further developments.

 For many years, Father John Walshe has been the priest in charge of the Mentone-Parkdale parish in Melbourne's south-east.
 Bishop George Pell lived in this parish (in a house beside the Mentone church) in the early 1990s before becoming the archbishop of Melbourne in 1996.

 Father John Walshe is one of a number of conservative (as distinct from moderate-minded) priests in Melbourne who supported George Pell during Pell's rise to power.

 At a public hearing of the child-abuse Royal Commission in December 2015, Father John Walshe gave evidence on behalf of Cardinal George Pell's lawyers.